-Not only does providing your personal information detrimental in the concept of anonymity in this context, but you also feed many online entities of your valuable data that significantly profits them.
+Not only does providing your personal information detrimental to the concept of anonymity in this context, but you also feed many online entities of your valuable data that significantly profit them.
 If the internet is a vast ocean, we are the fishes in it as visualized through a see-through glass by online businesses whose business it is data exchange, as labeled by our own unique metadata.

 Although the internet as a platform for many was never out of controversy since its eventual commercialization, the issue with it involving people’s lives has become more pronounced the more it develops to its later advanced stages.

 Just as when people thought that, through their constant interaction with a computer and the internet in general over extended periods, they already know everything they need to know about going online, it only merely scratches the surface akin to the visible part of any large chunk iceberg.
 Many things happen underneath it and it all boils down mostly to certain specific agendas.

 For instance, the year 2018 alone was a scandalous time for social media giant Facebook when it came under flak resulting from its active role in handing out massive user information to a UK-based consulting firm and analytics company, Cambridge Analytica, aimed for political reasons.
 According to a report, as much as 50 million unique Facebook users were handed over to the company to be used for the Trump campaign back in 2016’s presidential election.

 While being a target of a political agenda may not be much of an issue for some people who are not too privy to how it all works, that only makes one of the few problems that making a willful online presence imposes on unwitting persons.